Discover the Arabic peninsula

 - Overnight stay in Buraidah.

-- Highlight: Early wake up, as we head for the famous Camel Market.
-It’s the largest camel market in the world and truly a unique experience.
+- Highlight: Early wake up, we embark on an adventure to the renowned Camel Market, purportedly the largest camel market globally, and a site of captivating chaos.You will get a truly unforgettable Saudi experience.

-- We’ll explore A’arif Fort, originally build to protect the city.
+- We’ll explore A’arif Fort, originally constructed to safeguard against enemy attacks.

-- We head towards Jabal Al Samra Park, from here we’ll have a fantastic view of Ha’il.
+- We head towards Jabal Al Samra Park, where we’ll be treated to a magnificent panoramic view of Ha’il.

 - Overnight stay in Ha’il.